Ferdilii/motorized_macro_rail_int_fix/README.md

 can be challenging to get the step size correct and consistent.
 The final stacked image will thus often have "blurry" areas where there was no in-focus source image to use.
 There is also the risk of moving the camera every time you touch it.
-Still, this can be a good way to start and get famiiar with the process.
+Still, this can be a no-cost way to start and get famiiar with the process.
 * You can buy a manual focus rail at many different qualities and price points.
 That is the starting point for this project.
 The nice thing about these rails is that they simple to use and eacy to pack up for field work.
-The downside is that using them manually can feel like tedious work and you risk moving the camera as you interact with the rail.
+The downside is that using them manually can feel like tedious work and you risk moving the camera and introducing vibrations as you interact with the rail.

 ### Automated approaches